 Too much water can also quell a baby’s appetite for their usual formula or breastmilk.
 For babies with regular wet nappies, offer their routine feeds first before water if you suspect that your baby is thirsty.

 If your baby has just started solid food, then try not to worry if you see a change in their stool pattern.
-Give babies a few weeks to adjust to eating the solid food of complex and varying textures.
+Give babies a few weeks to adjust to eating solid food of complex and varying textures.
 It’s also completely normal if your baby’s poo changes to a dark brown colour and smells more like adult poo.

 Constipation in breastfed babies